-Draw A Box Menu
+More (Draw A Box Menu)

-Use this menu to toggle the Waveform view box draw mode between Zoom area mode and Visual Trigger area mode.
+Use this menu to toggle the Waveform view box draw mode between Zoom area mode, Visual Trigger area mode, and Mask segment mode.

-To use the Draw a Box menu:
+To use the More (Draw a Box) menu:

-- 1. Double-tap the Draw a Box icon (located at the bottom of the Results Bar). - 2.
-Tap Zoom to enable drawing a zoom box area on the screen.
-Draw a Box mode stays in Zoom mode until changed. - 3.
-Tap Visual Trigger to enable drawing Visual Trigger areas on the screen.
+- 1. Double-tap the More button (located at the up right of the Results Bar) and it opens the Draw a Box window. - 2.
+Tap Zoom on the draw a box window to enable drawing a zoom box area on the screen.
+Draw a Box mode stays in Zoom mode until changed. - Tap Visual Trigger on the draw a box window to enable drawing Visual Trigger areas on the screen.
 Draw a Box mode stays in Visual Trigger mode until changed. - 4.
+Tap Mask on the draw a box window to enable drawing Mask Testing segments on the screen.
+Draw a Box mode stays in Mask mode until changed. - 5.
 Tap outside the menu.
-The Draw a Box icon changes to reflect the function available when you next select the Draw a Box icon
+The Draw a Box icon changes to reflect the function available when you next select the Draw a Box icon.

-Turn on Zoom mode on page 155
+Turn on Zoom mode on page 174

-Visual Trigger concepts on page 513
+Visual Trigger concepts on page 584

-Create Visual Trigger areas on page 132
+Create Visual Trigger areas on page 143

-Edit visual trigger areas on the screen on page 133
+Edit visual trigger areas on the screen on page 143

-Edit visual trigger areas using the Area menu on page 135
+Edit visual trigger areas using the Area menu on page 145